Alan Baxter (author)

-Alan Richard Baxter (born 18 April 1970, Sussex, United Kingdom) is a British-Australian author of supernatural thrillers, horror and dark fantasy, and a teacher of kung fu.
+Alan Richard Baxter (born 18 April 1970, Sussex, United Kingdom) is a British-Australian author of supernatural thrillers, horror and dark fantasy, and a teacher and practitioner of kung fu and qi gong.

-He has published seven novels, several novellas, three collections, and over 80 short stories in anthologies and magazines in Australia and overseas.
-He has also published a further seven novels co-written with American action/adventure author, David Wood.
-He has won four Australian Shadows Awards from eight nominations, and has also been nominated for seven Ditmar Awards and eight Aurealis Awards.
+He has published several novels, novellas, collections, and over 100 short stories.
+He has also co-written several novels with American action-adventure author, David Wood.
+He has won four Australian Shadows Awards and one Aurealis Award.

-Writing career
+Early life and influences

 Baxter was born in 1970 in Crawley, Sussex, UK.
 At the age of 7, his family moved to Surrey where Baxter remained until emigrating to Australia permanently in 1999 after 2 years of world travel.
-His earliest writing was an infamous short story in school, aged 7.
+His earliest writing was an infamous short story in school, aged 7.[unreliable source?]

 His interest in speculative and genre fiction persisted from childhood into adulthood.
 He maintains that everyone reads speculative fiction as children, but at some point some people choose to stop.
 Drawn especially to dark fiction and horror, Baxter cites among his influences people such as Clive Barker, H P Lovecraft, Shirley Jackson, Kaaron Warren, and Stephen King.
-Baxter has also cited comic books as being big influences on his work, in particular work like Garth Ennis’s “Hellblazer” and Neil Gaiman’s “Sandman”.
-Baxter’s dark urban horror thrillers often feature realistic violence, often gleaned from first-hand experience, the author having spent a lifetime training and teaching martial arts.
+Baxter has also cited comic books as being big influences on his work, in particular work like Garth Ennis's "Hellblazer" and Neil Gaiman's "Sandman".
+Baxter's dark urban horror thrillers often feature realistic violence, often gleaned from first-hand experience, the author having spent a lifetime training and teaching martial arts.
 Baxter has often expressed his love of mashing genres and writing across formats.
-His work regularly addresses themes of death and mortality, and the justices and injustices of a life well-lived.
+His work regularly addresses themes of death and mortality, and the justices and injustices in life.